 Allocation – Werribee

-The 2017-18 season allocation for customers in the Werribee Irrigation District is currently:
+The 2017-18 season allocation for customers in the Werribee and Bacchus Marsh Irrigation Districts is currently:

 - Low Reliability 0%